 You are currently viewing Key Metrics B2B Marketers Need To Pay Attention To

 Internet marketing can’t be ignored anymore; the holdouts who thought it would somehow go away are paying a steep price for failing to embrace it and attract a new generation of customers.
-But the goalposts are constantly moving in this area; everything you thought you knew about Internet marketing five years ago has now been reshaped and in some cases, blown to smithereens.
-Now and in the future, what key metrics should B2B marketers be watching?
+But the goalposts are constantly moving in this area; everything you thought you knew about Internet marketing five years ago has been reshaped or is obsolete.
+So, what key metrics should B2B marketers watch for now and in the future?

 Plan Your Work and Work Your Plan

-When forming your marketing strategy, stick to your guns until it no longer makes sense, then reform the strategy.
-Your online strategy should be in a constant state of renewal and refreshment, as per your data.
-Track total website visits, broken down by visits per page as well as provenance.
-Pay-per-click is especially getting costly, so it’s crucial that conversions be worth the money.
+When forming your marketing strategy, stick with it until it no longer makes sense, then reform the strategy.
+Your online strategy should be in a constant state of renewal and refreshment, as per your data; track total website visits, broken down by visits per page, including provenance.
+Pay-per-click is especially getting costly, so conversions must be worth the money.
 Get customer feedback both vocally and electronically to find out how they found you and why they gave you their business.
 If any areas aren’t trending toward initial forecasts, it’s time to revise the original plan.

 Customer Retention